jayteetk/pages/_posts/2019-07-30-spacy-v-gensim.markdown

 * process standardizing same word despite many forms

-pretty sure we can guess what that sentence refers to.
+pretty sure we can guess what that sentence refers to (Ans: lemmatization/stemming).

 SpaCy? or Gensim you ask? well, if you're unwilling to download over 1 GB of data for use spaCy may be the better deal.
 SpaCy offers several packages [here](https://spacy.io/models/en) and even for different langauges.
 Both libraries allow for customization of these words on the fly, which i would thoroughly recommend, as we would need to filter out 'words' that may not mean much depending on what sort of signal you may be looking for.